Kosta Papic reveals he returned to Hearts of Oak to win Ghana Premier League

-Acura Hearts of Oak coach, Kosta Papic, says he determined to win the Ghana Premier League on his return to the club.
+Hearts of Oak coach Kosta Papic says he determined to win the Ghana Premier League on his return to the club.

 The experienced Serbian trainer was appointed early this month for a second spell after inconsistent displays under Edward Odoom.